RI-SE/smirk/docs/System Requirements Specification.md

 The SMIRK system architecture is described in ARCHITECTURE SPEC.

 ## 2.1 Product Perspective ##
 SMIRK is designed to send a brake signal when a collision with a pedestrian is imminent.
-The figures below show five standard scenarios and general scenario illustrating that SMIRK can handle arbitrary angles, i.e., not only perpendicular movement.
+The figures below show five standard scenarios and a general scenario illustrating that SMIRK can handle arbitrary angles, i.e., not only perpendicular movement.
 Note that the fifth scenario represents a stationary pedestrian, a scenario that is known to be different to pedestrian detection systems.

 ![Scenario1](/docs/figures/scenario1.png) <a name="scenario1"></a>
 ![Scenario2](/docs/figures/scenario2.png) <a name="scenario2"></a>